lwhite1/arrow-table/README.md

 }
 ```

-If you don't use a try-with-resources block, you must close the Table manually
+If you don't use a try-with-resources block, you must close the Table manually:

 ````java
 try {